 - Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take this drug.
 Tell your doctor right away if you have any new signs after you start this drug, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - If you have liver problems like hepatitis B or C, talk with your doctor.
 Liver problems have gotten worse with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your doctor right away if you have signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if you have any side effects that bother you or do not go away.